Filmmaker: Tod Lending

-This year marks the 50th anniversary of Martin Luther King’s “I Have a Dream” speech on the steps of the Lincoln Memorial in Washington, DC.
-For many African-Americans it was a defining moment when their long-sought after civil rights were finally given a national voice; a turning point after which there could be no retreat.
-Dr King’s words at the march for 'jobs and justice' have served to inspire generations.
+For many African-Americans Martin Luther King's "I Have a Dream" speech on the steps of the Lincoln Memorial in Washington, DC was a defining moment when their long-sought after civil rights were finally given a national voice; a turning point after which there could be no retreat.
+Dr King's words at the march for 'jobs and justice' have served to inspire generations.

 Mayor Karen Freeman-Wilson is the first black woman to be elected mayor of Gary, Indiana.
 She believes that, were Dr King alive today, "he would continue in his efforts relative to economic equality, because he began to understand later in his life the relationship between economic achievement and racial equality".

 Those sentiments are particularly relevant to Freeman-Wilson and the people of Gary.
 Driving through the city today is like taking a tour of a warzone.

 The stores along its main street, Broadway, are boarded up, burned out and abandoned.
 Take a detour and you will find row upon row of abandoned, boarded up houses - with the odd occupied home speckled between them.
 There are vacant lots, empty warehouses and crumbling churches in this predominantly African-American city, where crime rates are high and unemployment is at 30 to 40 percent.

 But Freeman-Wilson is undeterred and committed to making the dramatic social and economic changes needed to save this city.
 Her spiritual and moral drive in the face of such overwhelming odds is a reminder of King's legacy.
 Today, she carries his torch.